verasolo1/Nmap-Cheatsheet/README.md

 | -PU      | UDP ping       | Faster & good if host do not respond for TCP   |
 | -PS      | TCP SYN Ping   | Quiter                                         |
 | -PE      | ICMP echos     |                                                |
-All of these four switches you can specify a port along with them:
+For all of these four switches, you can specify a port along with them:
 ##### Example:
 ``` bash
 nmap -sn -PS21 <Target-ip>